An anthropological journey around the world via art and artifacts

 {{ticket-block-triple}}

 Sitting in the shadow of the Eiffel Tower and on the Seine river is the Musée du quai Branly - Jacques Chirac.
-A fascinating place to visit.
 A museum dedicated to the indigenous arts and cultures of Africa, Asia, Oceania, and the Americas.

-Named after the former French president, Jacques Chirac, due to his involvement in the project, the museum has been open since 2006.
-The building itself is a piece of art.
-Designed by French architect Jean Nouvel in a manner that tried to blend it into the local environment, built on stilts and with lots of boxes jolting out of the building hiding the wonderful items inside.
+Named after the former French president, Jacques Chirac, due to his involvement in the project.
+The building itself is a piece of art having been designed by French architect Jean Nouvel in a manner that tried to blend it into the local environment, built on stilts and with lots of boxes jolting out of the building hiding the wonderful items inside.

 Something the museum does well is the way it displays the items on show.
-It presents these artefacts not just as static exhibits but within their cultural and historical contexts and this allows visitors a greater understanding of the artefacts.
+It presents the artefacts not just as static exhibits but within their cultural and historical contexts and this gives you a greater understanding of the pieces.

 Genuinely a fascinating place to visit.